sux21/Experimental_Evolution/README.md

 Samtools Version: 1.13 (using htslib 1.13) <br>
 Work done on info2020

+Prepare a CSV file with a pair of derived isolate and its most probable ancestor.
 ```r
 #load FastANI results and metadata
 ani_values <- read.table("./MPA_data/most_prob_ancestors.txt")